antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Developer documentation **SHOULD** contain:

 * A description of the technology stack used by an API and how this should be provisioned to allow new instances of the API to be created, either for further development or deployment.
-* In addition, a 'getting started' walkthrough of how to checkout the API source code through to launching the API into production.
-This is crucial for new developers, especially where you are using non-standard or custom technologies.
+* A "getting started" walkthrough on how to checkout the API from source code through to launching the API into production.
+This is crucial for new developers, especially where non-standard or custom technologies are used.
 * A brief overview of the development process, issues that were encountered, any non-straight forward decisions that were taken and why, etc. This aids new developers understand how the API was built and why it works the way it does.
 This is especially important if non-standard design decisions were made.

-The standard of documentation for both internal and externally released APIs **SHOULD** be the same, i.e. you **SHOULD** assume the developer has never used one of our APIs before.
+The standard of documentation for both internal and external APIs **SHOULD** be the same, i.e. you **SHOULD** assume the developer has never used one of our APIs before.
 It is reasonable to assume knowledge of basic programming terminology and concepts and a certain familiarity with the BAS domain.

-Where useful and available, link to meeting minutes, process reports or other sources of information that may have been created as part of a development.
+Where useful and available, link to meeting minutes, progress reports or other sources of information that may have been created as part of a development.
 This can provide more context without much effort on your part.

 ### [x.x] APIs **SHOULD** be backed by a schema